fooweiguo/Assignment-3.5/README.md

 website.

 ## Creating (private) ECR on console
+First on the AWS console, on the search bar, type ECR or Elastic Container Registry, which will bring you to a list of repositories.
+Search for the orange button that says "Create repository" and click on it.
+It will bring you to the following page:

 ![image](ECR-create.png)

+For our current purpose, we will set this repository as private.
+Then we fill in the name of the repository, which in this case will be "fooweiguoecr" but it can be any name, and then click "Create repository" at the bottom of the page.

 ## Creating Docker Image
 Next, we are going to containerise the hello-node application.
 To do this, we